ZupIT/beagle-docs/content/en/android/tutorials/how-to-create-a-form-and-submit-it-to-an-api.md

 ### Step 1: Create a login screen

 Here, you have to signal to Beagle that it has to render on the screen two TextInputs and one Button.
-This will represent the login screen.
+This will represent the login screen:

 {{< tabs id="T101" >}}
 {{% tab name="JSON" %}}